-Spiny Naiad (Najas minor), aka European Naiad -Exotic
+Spiny Naiad (Najas minor), aka European Naiad - Invasive

 Spiny Naiad is currently found in 7 locations within New Hampshire!